colevscode/blblog/entry/front-end-frameworks.md

 {{$ layout /partials/blogentry.html as content }}

-Lately we've been hearing a lot of buzz about Angular.js, and have been itching to try it on a larger project.
-In the past we've primarily used Backbone.js.
-Our entire site and most of our templates are written in backbone.
+Lately we've been hearing a lot of buzz about Angular.js.
+We have been itching to try it on a larger project.
+We're primarily a Backbone.js shop-- our entire site and most of our templates are written in backbone.
 But we've also played around with angular, and have written a few angular tutorials that were quite popular.
-(Especially our post on [Using AngularJS with a Backend API](/entry/angular-tut2) that hit the #1 spot on google for "angular backend") With an overhaul of the Backlift website on the horizon, we figured it was time to give angular a more serious look.
+(Especially our post on [Using AngularJS with a Backend API](/entry/angular-tut2)) With an overhaul of the Backlift website on the horizon, we figured it was time to give angular a more serious look.

 Before laying down code, we wanted to find out more information.
 What other startups are using Angular?
 How big are those companies, and what backend stacks are they running?
 We also wanted to know what other frontend tools startups are using, like SASS or Coffeescript.
-To answer these questions we sent a poll out to hundreds of other startup founders and friends. (primarily YC companies) We received over 30 responses and here are the results:
+To answer these questions we sent a poll out to hundreds of other startup founders and friends. (primarily YC companies) We received over 30 responses.
+Here are the results:

 ## What's your frontend stack?